open-neuromorphic/open-neuromorphic.github.io/content/english/blog/spiking-neurons-digital-hardware-implementation/index.md

 This circuit can be simplified:
 - by choosing $\theta = 2^m-1$, where $m$ is the **bitwidth of the membrane register and the adder**, having $v_{i}[t] \gt \theta$ is **equivalent to having an overflow in the addition**; hence, the comparison result is equal to the **overflow flag** of the adder, which can be **provided directly in output as spike bit**.
-- instead of subtracting $\theta$ from the membrane register, we can **reset** $v_{i}[t]$ to 0 when a spike occurs by forcing the membrane register content to 0 with a control signal; this is equivalent to using the oveflow flag of the adder as **reset signal for the membrane register**.
+- instead of subtracting $\theta$ from the membrane register, we can **reset** $v_{i}[t]$ to 0 when a spike occurs by forcing the membrane register content to 0 with a control signal; this is equivalent to using the overflow flag of the adder as **reset signal for the membrane register**.
 This should not be done in an actual implementation: at least a **register** should be added on the reset signal of the membrane register to prevent glitches in the adder circuit from resetting it when it should not be.

 The resulting circuit is the following.